 Abraham Lincoln (November 8, 1930)

-Released on November 8, 1930: The story of Abraham Lincoln from birth, through the Civil War and up to his assassination.
+Released on November 8, 1930: (running time 1 hour and 34 minutes) The story of Abraham Lincoln from birth, through the Civil War and up to his assassination.

 Produced by D.W.
 Griffith